Amin-zare/Todo-Wiz/README.md

 Todo Wiz uses [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and [Firebase](https://firebase.google.com/docs/reference) to persist your to-do list data.
 Your tasks, by default, will be saved in your browser's local storage and will be available even after you close the application.

+## Why useReducer?

+The key advantage of useReducer is that it centralizes state updates and makes it easier to manage complex state logic.
+> It also allows you to pass down the dispatch function to child components, which makes it easier to update the state of the parent component from a child component.

 ## Contributing

 We welcome contributions from the community.
 If you'd like to contribute to Todo Wiz, please follow these steps: